Vishal2696/golang-testapp/deployment-instructions.md

 Sample output:
 rds_access_endpoint = rds-apptest01.XXXXXXX.ap-south-1.rds.amazonaws.com:5432
 ```
+7. Keep the directory where you have entered the above commands safe without editing any files.
+As you will need them when destroying.
+For more information on how to destroy the resources refer to the `destroy-instructions.md` file.

 **Kubernetes Deployment:**
 1. Navigate to `kubernetes-yamls` directory and open the file `secret.yaml` with your preferred editor.